 Although apparently a counterpoint to the main theme of this article, aimed at risk practitioners, an illustrative list of actions a university scientist may take to support their risk practitioner is given below; it may assist practitioners new to the role of collaboration with academics or as an aid to give to an academic new to collaborating with insurers.

 In this spirit, it is worth giving a precis of motivations within this industrial sector.
-As individuals, it is notable that practitioner's motives are mixed, with curiosity (i.e. the 'puzzle') and family common drivers, not just the 'gold' (see Sect. .2, (Lam, 2011)).
+As individuals, it is notable that practitioner's motives are mixed, with curiosity (i.e. the 'puzzle') and family common drivers, not just the 'gold' (see Sect.
+6.2, (Lam, 2011)).
 Whilst insurers ultimately require increased profitability, and approaches to quantify this to create a business case for collaboration are mixed and varied, three main routes exist; training, operational utility (e.g. data, tools), or reputational enhancement.
 The latter works by differentiating the company from its competitors (i.e. more accurate risk assessment through better science), providing arguments for retaining existing clients, and opening doors to new clients that sales teams can follow up.
-In reinsurance this can be more important than harvesting and protecting IP generated in collaborations.
+In (re)insurance this can be more important than harvesting and protecting IP generated in collaborations.

-ays research scientists might provide support to their risk practitioner partner These are mapped to the typology of impact (i.e. practitioner benefit) in Sect. .2.2 using square brackets e.g. [2] and include a brief commentary on how and why benefits emerge.
+The following list is of ways research scientists might provide support to their risk practitioner partner.
+These are mapped to the typology of impact (i.e. practitioner benefit) in Sect.
+6.2.2 using square brackets e.g. [2] and include a brief commentary on how and why benefits emerge.
 Suggestions are not ranked as utility will be case specific.

 Undertake a literature review e.g. comprehensive review of what is known about risks in an emerging peril-region such as Africa [4].
 This is a safe (i.e. low risk), early stage deliverable if included into funding bids.
 It will appear least like a burden to the academic if the subject is novel (i.e. publishable) and a likely impact (e.g. pending strategic decision) has been identified.
 It is time-efficient for the practitioner.

 Deliver new research-based science in the form of concepts or theories that can be implemented by the practitioner to operational advantage ahead of competitors, e.g. by engaging with the scientist in a co-designed project as the work progresses [1].
-Feed-in could be by modifying a company's 'own view of risk', or by some adaption to their process/model catastrophe modelling.
+Feed-in could be by modifying a company's 'own view of risk', or by some adaption to their natural hazard risk process/model (e.g. catastrophe modelling).
 When exploring ideas or methodological improvements at the cutting-edge (i.e. higher-risk), collaboration can be a low cost alternative for a practitioner as if sufficient novelty exists a substantial fraction of the cost might be supportable through public funding.

 Develop a spreadsheet-based 'decision support tool' [1].
-Although this is too basic for most reinsurance users, it may be appropriate for some of their clients.
+Although this is too basic for most (re)insurance users, it may be appropriate for some of their clients.

 Provide training sessions [3].
 See list above.